7 Steps to Covering Your College Financing Gap

 A school website may list lenders which it suggests or recommends.
 “But don’t limit yourself to those,” says Mary Johnson, financial literacy expert.
 “Look at the big players in the field—like Sallie Mae or Wells Fargo—as well as smaller banks and credit unions offering a better rate.”

 NEA Member Benefits offers the NEA® Smart Option Student Loan® by Sallie Mae®, which helps students and their families pay for undergraduate or graduate college expenses that aren’t covered by scholarships, grants or federal loans.
+Learn more how the NEA Student Loan Program can help you cover college costs.

 3. Improve your credit profile.